 It's also important to note that payment systems can have sliding scales when it comes to transaction fees.
 These fees decrease the more transactions you process, so depending on what volume you expect, one system might be more cost effective than another.

 Can you accept recurring payments?

-Some online payment systems also help you establish and manage recurring payments, think a monthly subscription charge for an online floral delivery service or cloud-based hosting platform, while others do not.
+Some web payment systems also help you establish and manage recurring payments, think a monthly subscription charge for an online floral delivery service or cloud-based hosting platform, while others do not.
 If you currently bill--or plan to bill--recurring membership or service charges, consider a system that can help you establish, accept and manage these types of payments.

 What security features are offered?

 While most of the bigger players should already cover the security basics, some online payment systems might offer more security features than others.
 Security is one area where credit card processing companies hope to differentiate themselves, so you might find security advantages to certain systems compared to others.
 At the very least, ensure that your system secures all payments with SSL.
 On top of that tokenization and fraud detection and protection features are must considers.

 Will customers like the user experience?

 Since ecommerce payments integrate into your current website, ensure the customer check out experience is seamless.
 Can you customize your checkout page so it's consistent with your brand or will it offer a disjointed customer experience?

 Some website payment solutions will process customers' transactions on their site, not yours, which can lead to a fragmented experience, so be sure to consider your customers when comparing options.